brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 # DPOE-N-Workshop_IntroCLI-AVTools
-for the 2021-06-24 Intro to CLI and AV Tools Workshop by DPOE-N

 # Overview

 This single-day free webinar provides an introduction to the command line interface (CLI) and a few tools for digital preservation with a focus on audiovisual assets.
-It's provided by the Digital Preservation Outreach & Education Network (DPOE-N), part of PRatt University and New York University's Moving Image Archiving Program (MIAP).
+It's provided by the Digital Preservation Outreach & Education Network (DPOE-N), part of the Pratt Institute's School of Information and New York University's Moving Image Archiving Program (MIAP).

 The official website for this webinar is located at [this link](https://www.dpoe.network/workshops/)

-The presentation slides can be accessed at [this link](https://brnco.github.io/DPOE-N-Workshop_IntroCLI-AVTools/webinar.html)
+The presentation slides (under construction) can be accessed at [this link](https://brnco.github.io/DPOE-N-Workshop_IntroCLI-AVTools/webinar.html)

 # Table of Contents